vic-sem-2018/syllabus/VicSemSyllabus2018.md

 + bring back last week's reading
 + Ronald Day, from *Indexing It All*
 + Michel Foucault, “Classifying,” from The Order of Things
-+ Charles Reade’s notecards
++ Charles Bankson, edition of Charles Reade’s notecards
-+ look at some literature indexes: *Pickwick*, *In Memoriam*, etc
++ bring back: Simon Reader, “Victorian Notebooks: Source and Method”

-+ discussion and outline:
++ discussion and outline: Willa
 + close reading:
-+ criticism summary:
++ criticism summary: Emma
-+ seminar paper:
++ seminar paper: Emma
 + break:

 #### March 27: the preparation of the novel